expfactory/expfactory/docs/pages/1-generate.md

               docker build -t expfactory/experiments .
 ```

-Before you generate your recipe, read the [custom build](#custom-build) section below to learn about the variables that you can customize.
+Before you generate your recipe, in the case that you want "hard coded" defaults (e.g., set as defaults for future users) read the [custom build](#custom-build) section below to learn about the variables that you can customize.
+If not, then rest assured that these values can be specified when a built container is started.

 ## Container Generation